AzimsTech/azimstech.github.io/_posts/2026-09-11-clean-install-windows11.md

         ipconfig /release

-    > **NOTE:** You can just unplug the Ethernet cable and skip this step.
+    > You can just unplug the Ethernet cable and skip this step.
+    {: .prompt-tip }
 4. On the **"Is this the right country or region?"** screen, select **German** again:
-    > **INFO:** We choose German because it forces Windows to comply with EEA laws, which prevent Windows from installing bloatware and let you uninstall the Edge browser.
+    > We choose German because it forces Windows to comply with EEA laws, which prevent Windows from installing bloatware and let you uninstall the Edge browser.
     > Don't worry, you can change this later in **Settings**.
+    {: .prompt-info }
 5. Follow the setup prompts and be sure to click **"I don’t have internet"** and **"Continue with limited setup"**.